CaffeineMC/sodium-fabric/README.md

 the Discord community might be for you!
 You can join the official server for my mods by clicking [here](https://jellysquid.me/discord).

+### Translations

+Translations to other languages are managed on [our OneSky site](https://jellysquid.oneskyapp.com/).
+If you're interested in improving language support for Sodium, you should also [join the Discord server](https://jellysquid.me/discord) to chat with other contributors.
+Each submitted translation requires either a number of approval votes from the community or approval from a reviewer in order to be included in the mod.

+In the future, these translations will be automatically downloaded and included in the mod at compile time.
+For the time being you will need to manually export the translation files from OneSky and add them to the `src/main/resources/assets/sodium/lang` directory in order to see them in-game.

 ### Building from source

 If you're hacking on the code or would like to compile a custom build of Sodium from the latest sources, you'll want